Pueblo V period

-The Pueblo V Period (AD 1600 to present) is the final period of ancestral puebloan culture in the American Southwest, or Oasisamerica, and includes the contemporary Pueblo peoples.
-From the previous Pueblo IV Period, all 19 of the Rio Grande valley pueblos remain in the contemporary period.
-The only remaining pueblo in Texas is Ysleta del Sur Pueblo, and the only remaining pueblos in Arizona are maintained by the Hopi Tribe.
-The rest of the Pueblo IV pueblos were abandoned by the 19th century.
+The Pueblo V period (AD 1600 to present) is the final period of Ancestral Puebloan culture in Oasisamerica and includes contemporary Pueblo peoples.
+From the previous Pueblo IV period, all 19 of the Rio Grande valley pueblos remain in the contemporary period.
+The only remaining pueblo in Texas is Ysleta del Sur Pueblo, and the only remaining pueblos in Arizona are maintained by the Hopi.
+The rest of the Pueblo IV pueblos were abandoned by the nineteenth century.

-The Pueblo V Period (Pecos Classification) is similar to the "Regressive Pueblo Period."
+The Pueblo V period (Pecos Classification) is similar to the "Regressive Pueblo period."

 History

-Considerable change occurred during the Pueblo V Period due to Spanish colonization of the Americas beginning in the 16th century and the United States westward expansion of the 19th and 20th centuries.
+Considerable change occurred during the Pueblo V period due to Spanish colonization of the Americas beginning in the 16th century and the United States westward expansion of the 19th and 20th centuries.
 These influences resulted in: